fmadore/IWAC-RAG/Chatbot/backend/Readme.md

 # IWAC RAG Chatbot: Backend Service

-This directory contains the code for the backend service of the IWAC RAG Chatbot, featuring a modular architecture that supports multiple LLM providers.
+This directory contains the code for the backend service of the IWAC RAG Chatbot.
+Its primary goal is to answer user questions based on a collection of newspaper articles, using a Retrieval-Augmented Generation (RAG) approach combined with various Large Language Models (LLMs).

 ## Architecture

-The backend uses a layered architecture with the following components:
+The backend uses a layered architecture designed for modularity, especially around LLM integration:

 ### 1. API Layer (`app/api.py`)

-The FastAPI application that exposes endpoints for:
-- `/query` - Main RAG endpoint for answering questions
-- `/models` - Lists available LLM models
-- `/filters` - Provides filter options based on document metadata
+- Provides the main web interface (using FastAPI) for the chatbot.
+- Exposes endpoints like `/query` (to ask questions), `/models` (to see available LLMs), and `/filters` (to refine searches).
+- Handles incoming requests, interacts with the data/model layers, and formats responses.

 ### 2. Model Layer (`app/models/`)

-A modular system for managing different LLM providers:
+- **Core Concept:** Manages interactions with different LLMs and constructs the information sent to them.

-- **ModelManager** (`app/models/__init__.py`): Central coordinator that:
+- **ModelManager** (`app/models/__init__.py`): The central coordinator for the RAG process.
-  - Loads model configurations from JSON
+  - **Loads Configuration:** Reads model details (like context window size) from `config/model_configs.json`.
-  - Instantiates appropriate provider classes
-  - **Constructs the final LLM prompt**, incorporating retrieved context documents while respecting the model's token limit.
-  - Routes requests to the correct provider with the finalized prompt.
+  - **Loads Full Articles:** On startup, it loads the entire content of the source articles (e.g., from `data/processed/input_articles.json`) into memory.
+This allows it to access the complete text of any article when needed.
+  - **Orchestrates Context Generation:** This is key to the current RAG strategy:
+    1. Receives metadata about relevant article *chunks* initially identified by the API layer (using ChromaDB).
+    2. Determines the most relevant *articles* based on these chunks (using a simple ranking for now).
+    3. Fetches the *full text* of these top articles from its in-memory store.
+    4. Carefully combines the full text of these articles into a single context block, ensuring the total size fits within the selected LLM's token limit.
+    5. Constructs the final prompt, inserting the full-article context alongside the user's question and instructions.
+  - **Routes to Provider:** Sends the final prompt to the appropriate LLM provider (Ollama, OpenAI, Gemini, Anthropic).
+  - *Trade-off:* Loading all articles increases memory usage but aims to provide richer, more complete context to the LLM compared to using only isolated chunks.

+- **Provider Classes** (`ollama_provider.py`, `openai_provider.py`, etc.):
+  - Each class handles the specifics of communicating with one type of LLM API (e.g., formatting requests, handling authentication, parsing responses).
-  - Provides a unified interface for model operations
+  - They implement a common `LLMProvider` interface (`base.py`) for consistency.

-- **Provider Classes**:
-  - `base.py` - Abstract base class defining the LLM provider interface
-  - `ollama_provider.py` - Implementation for local Ollama models
-  - `gemini_provider.py` - Implementation for Google's Gemini models (using google-genai SDK)
-  - `openai_provider.py` - Implementation for OpenAI's GPT models
-  - `anthropic_provider.py` - Implementation for Anthropic's Claude models

 ### 3. Configuration (`app/config/`)

-- `model_configs.json` - Defines available models with their settings:
-  - Context window sizes
-  - Temperature settings
-  - Provider-specific parameters
+- `model_configs.json`: Stores settings for each available LLM, like its ID, context window size, temperature, and any provider-specific options.

 ### 4. Data Processing (`scripts/`)

-- `index_to_chroma.py` - Tool for processing article data and creating vector embeddings in ChromaDB
+- `index_to_chroma.py`: A preparatory script.
+It reads the source articles, splits them into smaller *chunks*, generates vector embeddings for each chunk, and stores these chunks and their embeddings in the ChromaDB vector database.
+This indexed data is used for the *initial, fast retrieval* step.

 ## Setup & Installation